Skip to main content

 The quality of an audit depends on the completeness of data from different sources: audit logs, session records, and metadata.
 Here’s why you need an audit trail:

-Detailed security logs of UAM solutions can provide you with information about both end users’ and privileged users’ actions, including activity metadata, screenshots, and other helpful details.
+Detailed security logs from monitoring solutions can provide you with information about both end users’ and privileged users’ actions, including activity metadata, screenshots, and other insights.
 This information helps you conduct root cause analysis for security events and identify weak points in your cybersecurity.

 If you decide to deploy a UAM solution, pay attention to those that offer reporting on certain types of actions, incidents, users, etc. Reports help to significantly speed up and simplify your audits.